 The “whew” chart describes Senate’s tax plan before it went to reconciliation in December 2017.
 July 2017 this testimony from CBO sums up the bill best and the closest to the truth of what happened.
 In the first years, the number of households that will see a few extra dollars will be significant, while billions transfer to the accountants of the ultra-wealthy.

-The percentage of those who are in the blue “one billion or more group” with household incomes over $75K, something back.
+The percentage of those who are in the blue “one billion $ or more group” with household incomes over $75K, get something back.
 Can you hear them say “whew” to express relief?

-The red group (households less than $75K) is the most difficult to mobilize and organize, but also easy to divide and conquer and therefore they will be the ones who are paying for one economic assumption?
+The red group (households less than $75K) is the most difficult to mobilize and organize, but also easy to divide and conquer.
+Therefore they will be the ones who are paying for one economic assumption?

 During the ten-year period, the corporations of America will form “C” corporations to hide their wealth and instead, take risks with their money and develop jobs and businesses.

 “Under the Senate bill, the top rate on wage earners will be 42.3 percent (including income and payroll taxes).
-The top rate on the income of pass-through business owners, when taking into account the benefit of the new deduction for pass-through business owners, will be 29.6 percent.
+When taking into account the benefit of the new deduction for pass-through business owners, the top rate on the income of pass-through business owners will be 29.6 percent.
 (For more on the differences between C-corporations and pass-through businesses, read this primer.)”

 Last on what would Warren Buffet do in an article from Forbes.
 HERE.